zjalic/MotoCom/Privacy_Policy.md

 Effective date: March 1, 2024

 This Privacy Policy (the "Policy") describes how I (Zija) (referred to in this Privacy Policy as "I", "we", "us"), as the developer of the MotoCom (the "App", "Application"), collects information when you use the App.
-This Policy also explains how we use and disclose the information we collect from you, and your rights in relation to that information.
+This Policy also explains how we use and disclose the information collected from you, and your rights in relation to that information.

 MotoCom is an open-source, free application developed by Zija.